edyesed/cloudtrail-to-elasticsearch-lambda/README.md

 # For local dev
 1. I use `python-local-lambda`
-2. There's a dockerfile to run a local elasticsearch
+2. Run elasticsearch in Docker
 3. Set ELASTICSEARCH_URL to point to it